-Recommended Preparation: CIS 110, intermediate algebra
+Recommended Preparation: CIS 110 or equivalent with a grade of "C" or better or "CR", intermediate algebra

 Laboratory tutorials, drills and programming problems designed to help students master the concepts and programming projects presented/assigned in CS 119.
 Student must also be enrolled in CS 119.
+Credit/No

-Credit/No Credit only.
+Credit only.